simulanis-dev-yokesh-j/Unity-MCP-2o/README.md

 # Usage

-1. Go 👉 `Tools/Unity-MCP/Server/Print Config`.
-It prints into `Console` window in Unity Editor the json string.
-2. Copy the json string.
+1. Go 👉 `Window/AI Connector (Unity-MCP)`.
+2. Click configure on your MCP client.
-3. Insert the json string into your MCP Client app:
+3. Restart your MCP client.
-- Claude dekstop
-    - macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
-    - Windows: `%APPDATA%\Claude\claude_desktop_config.json`
+4. Make sure `AI Connector` is "Connected" after restart.

 # Add custom `tool`

 > ⚠️ Not yet supported.
 There is a blocker issue in `csharp-sdk` for MCP server.
 Waiting for solution.

 Unity-MCP is designed to support custom `tool` development by project owner.
 MCP server takes data from Unity plugin and exposes it to a Client.
 So anyone in the MCP communication chain would receive the information about a new `tool`.
 Which LLM may decide to call at some point.